 - Conducted interviews and/or fielded surveys with health plans and enrollment assistor staff, such as Marketplace Navigators and Certified Application Counselors and community health advocates from consumer assistance programs.

-- Prepared a report on how various entities—health insurance plans, State agencies, and nonprofit advocates—provide post-enrollment assistance to New Yorkers, along with opportunities for improvement.
+- Drafted a report on how various entities—health insurance plans, State agencies, and nonprofit advocates—provide post-enrollment assistance to New Yorkers, along with opportunities for improvement.

 The project found that: